Last Updated on October 5, 2022 by Jim Ferri

 Even though I’m not a car fanatic, the Gilmore Car Museum floored me.
 Never before – and likely never again – have I seen such a collection.
 It includes not only more than 400 cars (Model A’s, Cadillacs, Pierce-Arrows, Duesenbergs, Studebakers, Hudsons, etc.) but also eight restored 19th century barns, an authentic operating 1940s diner, a recreated 1930s Shell gas station and train depot from the 1890s.

 The crème de la crème of the collection of this small museum is a rare 1938 Mercedes 540K Sport Tourer, of which only two were made.
 Gilmore possesses the only surviving one (valued at $3+ million) that was discovered only in 2005 following the fall of the Berlin Wall.
+Surprisingly, the other was owned by Adolph Hitler.

 Its original owner, in an effort to conceal it from the Americans and Soviets and protect it from destruction in WWII hid it in a basement garage of his Dresden, Germany home.
 He had bricked up the entrance, filled the driveway with soil and planted a rose garden above it.